-- /bullet/ a minority interest in an Argentine cable television operator, - /bullet/ a minority interest in an Ecuadorian cellular telephone company, - /bullet/ a minority interest in a Spanish telecommunications infrastructure services provider and $% \left( 1\right) =\left( 1\right) +\left( 1\right) +$ - /bullet/ a personal communications system in Paraguay.
+/bullet/ a minority interest in an Argentine cable television operator,

+/bullet/ a minority interest in an Ecuadorian cellular telephone company,

+/bullet/ a minority interest in a Spanish telecommunications infrastructure services provider and

+/bullet/ a personal communications system in Paraguay.

 The companies in Argentina and Ecuador in which we have approximately \$28.6 million invested have defaulted on their third-party debt obligations.
 We do not guarantee any of that defaulted indebtedness, and we are monitoring those investments to determine their impact, if any, on our results of operations, financial position and cash flows.
 We reduced the carrying value of our investment in Ecuador by \$4.0 million in the fourth quarter of 1999 based upon a publicly announced proposed purchase of a controlling interest in the Ecuadorian company by an unaffiliated purchaser.
 As part of this transaction, the third-party debt obligations of the Ecuadorian company will be restructured and will no longer be in default.
-We are currently in a dispute with the majority shareholder of the company regarding our ownership interest.
 While we do not currently anticipate taking an additional impairment charge on any of these assets, there can be no assurance that future transactions or events will not result in a further impairment of these assets.
 If we were to take a charge, however, it could adversely affect our earnings for the period in which we incurred the charge.